Clinical Research Coordinator with focus on psychedelics

 4. The natural environment– through managing our environmental footprint in sustainable ways that minimize our negative impact on the planet

 All profits generated at Portland Psychotherapy are used to fund our local and wider community social good efforts.
-This includes the clinic’s low fee services and training programs.
-In addition, these funds are what support all the research our center conducts including dedicated salary support for doctoral researchers, research coordinators, or trainees involved in research.
+These funds are what support all the research our center conducts including dedicated salary support for doctoral researchers, research associates, or trainees involved in research.
 Our funding structure protects Portland Psychotherapy from the vicissitudes of grant funding and allows us to focus on furthering science rather than chasing grants.
 This also allows our clinicians to operate in a true scientist-practitioner model through opportunities to both contribute to and benefit from research conducted in the center.
 More information about our unique business model can be found here.
 A listing of our scientific publications can be found here.

-Portland is a fantastic city that is often ranked as one of the most livable cities in America.
-The city has a vibrant and growing community of ACT clinicians and researchers and Portland Psychotherapy is seen by this community as a leading center for evidence-based therapy, ACT, training, and research in the area.
+Portland Psychotherapy has local, national, and international reputation as being leading center for evidence-based therapy, especially acceptance and commitment therapy, psychedelic-assisted therapy, training, and research.
 Our center is housed in a beautifully restored 1889 Victorian home in the vibrant N. Williams corridor area of Portland which provides a warm and welcoming atmosphere for clients and staff alike.
-For more information about building please see our website.
+For more information about our building please see our website.

 What Makes Us Unique